Anthilla/AnthillaOS/README.md

 custom application can be added (we suggest, as additional image) on the Boot Volume *BootExt* and loaded at boot with some pluggable runlevel (thanks systemd)

 System Image, Kernel package, firmwares, Data, and configurations, are separed. like an Android system on a smartphone.
 But is a pure linux, Based on Gentoo, rebuilded.

-AnthillaOS can be used to build structured and/or destructured Clusters in HA and FT

 a note.
 Please, share with us use cases, and configuration, to tune and make AnthillaOS more powerfull and clean.